Q1: What are the different ways in which the independence of the judiciary is ensured? Choose the odd ones out.

 Ans:

-Ans: Public interest litigation can help the poor in the following ways:
+Public interest litigation (PIL) can help the poor in the following ways:

 Q9: Do you think that judicial activism can lead to a conflict between the judiciary and the executive?
 Why?

-Ans: Judicial activism can indeed lead to a conflict between the judiciary and the executive for several reasons:
+Ans: Yes, judicial activism can lead to conflicts between the judiciary and the executive because it significantly impacts the political system.

 Q10: How is judicial activism related to the protection of fundamental rights?
 Has it helped in expanding the scope of fundamental rights?